Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Features:

+- New ship combat option to set MoO1 rules on Shields (Rounded down when halved).
 - "Check for Updates" will provide direct links to download files.
 - The Dark galaxy apply to AI too.
 - Option to swap player on load.